 In recent months, before the COVID-19 outbreak, the Fund’s professional managers recognized increased volatility in the stock market.
 The managers made adjustments in the Fund’s investment portfolio in preparation for an expected economic downturn and are actively managing the Fund through these difficult times.
 The Fund has more than enough assets to pay retiree benefits.

 New York State Comptroller Thomas P. DiNapoli has a fiduciary responsibility to manage the Fund’s assets on behalf of NYSLRS members and retirees.
 Protecting the Fund is the Comptroller’s number one priority.
 As a NYSLRS member or retiree, your lifetime retirement benefits are guaranteed by the State constitution, and those benefits cannot be diminished.

 NYSLRS continues to be well-positioned to meet both its short-term and long-term obligations.
 If you are already retired, you will continue to receive your pension payments on schedule.
 If you are a member, your pension will be there for you when you retire and throughout your retirement years.

 We’ve faced similar challenges in the past.
 We will get through this one.

 The 15-day waiting period for a NYSLRS member’s retirement to take effect has been temporarily waived by a governor’s executive order.
 The waiver, which was requested by Comptroller DiNapoli, is designed to protect families who may lose a loved one to COVID-19 before a member’s retirement is official.

-Under the waiver, if you file for retirement between April 16, 2020 and December 3, 2020, you can choose a date of retirement less than 15 days away.
+Under the waiver, if you plan on filing for retirement through July 5, 2021, you can choose a date of retirement less than 15 days away.

 Members seeking to service retire should also choose a pension payment option.
 This is especially important if you wish to name a beneficiary to receive a pension benefit in the event of your death.